ExploringSecurity/Lab-notes/Lab 7 - Attacking Passwords.md

 This is because some special characters need escaping and the \ is used before the character.

 #### 7.1.3 String Permutations
-Here there are two options.First options is when we will want to generate something based on the characters of a word.For example ```crunch 1 1 -p abc```  will produce the following list:
+Here there are two options.First options is when we will want to generate something based on the characters of a word.
+For example ```crunch 1 1 -p abc```  will produce the following list:

 The second option is when we will want to create a list based on different words.For example the words blue and red can be bluered or redblue.We can achieve this with the command